Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 CONTEXTUAL INSIGHTS

-1. It is difficult to see how the different poems (i.e., chapters) relate in this section of Isaiah.
+1. It is difficult to see how the different poems (i.e. chapters) relate in this section of Isaiah.
 I agree with R. K. Harrison that Isaiah is an anthology of Isaiah's preaching/teaching/writing assembled after his death.
 It is organized in an eastern way (thematic, word play) not a western chronological way.

 2. One wonders about these prophecies.

-1. Are they multiple fulfillment (i.e., Isa.
+1. Are they multiple fulfillment (i.e. Isa.
 7:14; and Dan.
 11:31; 12:11)?

 2. Do they express God's heart and desire for Israel, knowing that even with all the benefits of covenant (cf. Rom.
-9:4-5) they could not keep it?
+9:4-5) they could not keep it (i.e. Dan.
+9:24-27)?

 3. Are they poems/prophecies from different periods of Isaiah's ministry, addressing different periods of Israel's history, but now arranged in a pattern that moderns do not comprehend?
+They are given without historical setting and written in powerful Hebraic poetry.
+They could fit the 8thcentury, or the 7th, or the eschaton.

 3. Modern interpreters must remember

-1. this is poetry, not historical narrative
+1. this is poetry, not historical narrative (see SPECIAL TOPIC: HEBREW POETRY)

-2. these poems are presented without their specific historical setting
+2. these poems are presented without their specific historical setting (often Old Babylon and Neo-Babylon are not clearly differentiated)

-3. many of the words are used only once in the Bible or known Semitic literature
+3. many of the words are used only once in the Bible or known Semitic literature (no cognate roots)

 4. Be careful of dogmatic doctrinal assertions from limited lines of poetry.
 Attempt to see